dojo/meta/README.md

 ### Support Packages

+There are a few packages which are designed to make it easier to develop Dojo 2:

+* [`dojo/diagnostics`](https://github.com/dojo/diagnostics) - A set of modules that can be used to instrument Dojo 2 applications to provide additional diagnostic information.
+* [`dojo/devtool`](https://github.com/dojo/devtool) - A devtool extension for Chrome and Firefox that provides an interface to the `dojo/diagnostics` information.
+* [`dojo/test-extras`](https://github.com/dojo/test-extras) - A set of modules to help with testing Dojo 2

-There are several packages which are designed to support the Dojo 2 platform:
+There are several packages which are designed to support the Dojo 2 platform.
+Generally this packages are not directly used by end developers:

-* [dojo/dojo2-package-template](https://github.com/dojo/dojo2-package-template) - The standard template for Dojo 2 packages, including build and packaging templates
+* [`dojo/dojo2-package-template`](https://github.com/dojo/dojo2-package-template) - The standard template for Dojo 2 packages, including build and packaging templates
-* [dojo/grunt-dojo2](https://github.com/dojo/grunt-dojo2) - A set of Grunt tasks for use with Dojo 2 packages.
+* [`dojo/grunt-dojo2`](https://github.com/dojo/grunt-dojo2) - A set of Grunt tasks for use with Dojo 2 packages.
-* [dojo/grunt-dojo2-extras](https://github.com/dojo/grunt-dojo2-extras) - Additional tasks and code supporting continuous delivery with Dojo 2 packages.
+* [`dojo/grunt-dojo2-extras`](https://github.com/dojo/grunt-dojo2-extras) - Additional tasks and code supporting continuous delivery with Dojo 2 packages.
-* [dojo/webpack-contrib](https://github.com/dojo/webpack-contrib) - Specialized webpack loaders and plugins used by the Dojo 2 toolchain.
+* [`dojo/webpack-contrib`](https://github.com/dojo/webpack-contrib) - Specialized webpack loaders and plugins used by the Dojo 2 toolchain.
-* [dojo/test-extras](https://github.com/dojo/test-extras) - A set of modules to help with testing Dojo 2
-* [dojo/web-editor](https://github.com/dojo/web-editor) - A web editor that can run projects exported from `cli-export-project`
+* [`dojo/web-editor`](https://github.com/dojo/web-editor) - A web editor that can run projects exported from `cli-export-project`

-These packages are aimed at Dojo 2 contributors and those building custom development pipelines rather than Dojo 2 end users.

 ### Status